drush-ops/drush/docs/generators.md

 See [Woot module](https://github.com/drush-ops/drush/blob/11.x/tests/functional/resources/modules/d8/woot), which Drush uses for testing.
 Specifically,

   1. Write a class similar to [ExampleGenerator](https://github.com/drush-ops/drush/tree/11.x/tests/functional/resources/modules/d8/woot/src/Generators/).
 Implement your custom logic in the generate() method.
-Typically this class is placed in the src/Generators directory.
+This class must be placed under the src/Generators directory.
   1. Add a .twig file to the same directory.
 This template specifies what gets output from the generator.
-  1. Add your class to your module's drush.services.yml file ([example](https://github.com/drush-ops/drush/blob/11.x/tests/functional/resources/modules/d8/woot/drush.services.yml)).
-Use the tag `drush.generator` instead of `drush.command`.
-  1. Perform a `drush cache-rebuild` to compile your drush.services.yml changes into the Drupal container.

 ## Global Generators